overviewscheduleregisterdirectionsresources

 Overview of Training

-Drawing on cutting-edge information from the fields of clinical psychology, thanatology, and traumatology, these practically-oriented workshops are designed as a “1+2 day” training.
+Drawing on cutting-edge information from the fields of clinical psychology, thanatology, and traumatology, and relying on extensive use of case examples, these practically-oriented workshops are designed as a “1+2 day” training.
 The first day serves as an introductory workshop on treating grief and mourning.
-The second two days, built upon information provided in the first day, focus specifically on enabling the 11 core strategies that comprise an integrative model of self-help after sudden, traumatic loss of a loved one.
-It is a more in-depth workshop and is geared to the intermediate to advanced level clinician or service provider.
+The second two days, built upon information provided in the first day, focus specifically on 12 core strategies for intervention after the sudden, traumatic loss of a loved one.
+It is a more in-depth workshop and is geared to the intermediate-to-advanced level clinician or service provider.
 An individual could register for either the first introductory workshop, the two-day more advanced workshop, or both.
-The appeal of this format is that it allows for training of therapists of all different levels of expertise and permits exploration in greater depth for those who want more specialized training.
+The appeal of this format is that it allows for training of therapists at all different levels of expertise and permits exploration in greater depth for those who want more specialized training.
 Participants may receive Continuing Education Credits from the following organizations: National Board for Certified Counselors, South Carolina Psychological Association, and S.C.
 Department of Labor, Licensing and Regulation (pending approval).
 More about CEU hours.

 Workshop Topics